NikoXing/NikoXing.github.io/_pages/about.md

 My scholarly contributions primarily revolve around the following domains:

 1. **On-Device Learning on Foundational Models:** Assessing the adaptability, scalability, and deployment of foundation models to on-device applications.
-2. **Generalization on Large Language and Vision-Language Models:**
+2. **Generalization on Large Language and Vision-Language Models**
+3. **Large Language Model and GenAI Agent**
-3. **Federated Learning:** Investigating the decentralized architecture for machine learning to enhance optimization robustness, data privacy, and model efficacy.
+4. **Federated Learning:** Investigating the decentralized architecture for machine learning to enhance optimization robustness, data privacy, and model efficacy.
-4. **Continual Lifelong Learning:** Developing bio-inspired artificial intelligence systems that adapt and learn throughout their lifetimes.
+5. **Continual Lifelong Learning:** Developing bio-inspired artificial intelligence systems that adapt and learn throughout their lifetimes.

 Please visit my [Curriculum Vitae](https://nikoxing.github.io/cv/) and [Publications](https://nikoxing.github.io/publications/) for more information!